Luxury Holidays to Cook Islands 2015

 Despite being the largest of the Cook Islands (named after our very own Captain James Cook), Rarotonga is still only 20 miles in circumference; bicycles and motor scooters are one of the best ways to get around.
 There is also a regular round-the-island bus service which runs in both directions - you just flag it down and hop on and off as you please.

-Those wanting to go exploring can join the guided cross-island walk or take a 3 hour 4WD safari through the mountains and rainforest.
+Those wanting to go exploring on their Cook Islands holiday can join the guided cross-island walk or take a 3 hour 4WD safari through the mountains and rainforest.
 Keen horse riders will enjoy the riding trails through tropical plantations and past waterfalls where you can stop for a swim.
 Right around the coastline (settlement is mostly on the coastal fringes), the beautiful white sands have inspired the design of some wonderful retreats and unique beach villas - and a wide variety of water-sports are available at the beach.

 It’s no secret that the South Seas produce the most sought-after black pearls in the world; the mysterious and beautiful Cook Islands black pearl is a ‘must-buy’ for anyone looking for a unique keepsake.